-Please add to our profiles by emailing email@example.com.
-Tell us what you're doing and include a recent photo.
+Please add to our profiles by emailing [email protected].
+Tell us what you're up to, how you're using your GVSU education, and include a recent photo.

 If you are interested in connecting with other alumni, consider joining GVSU Feminist Connection on Facebook.

 Terria L. Crank is a native of the westside of Detroit, MI, and has a Bachelor of Science in Women & Gender studies with a minor in African American studies and a Masters in Higher Education.
 She is currently working on her Master of Divinity at Candler School of Theology at Emory University where her focus of study is the advancement and engagement of Black LGBTQ+ Folk in the church.
 Terria works at Michigan State University as the Student Engagement Coordinator for the Detroit M.A.D.E Scholars Program.
 In addition to working at a Big Ten University, she recently turned her passion project into a new business called “TeeCrankSpeaks”.
 Terria uses her student affairs background and personal experience as a first-generation college graduate to help students navigate all facets as they transition from high school into college as well as supporting current college students with personal, academic and professional development through her services of professional speaking, facilitation, and educational consulting.
 She is passionate about helping students turn their big picture goals into tangible outcomes and reality.
 Outside of her work and school, she enjoys traveling with her wife, Kambriana, and spending time with their furry best friend, MoMo.